ApexRMS/abmstsm/README.md

 # Coupled STSM and ABM models

-This project contains files to run an example coupled state-and-transition simulation model (STSM) and agent-based model (ABM) as described in Miller and Frid (2020).
+This repository contains files to run an example coupled state-and-transition simulation model (STSM) and agent-based model (ABM) as described in Miller and Frid (2020).
 This proof-of-concept coupled model simulates bison grazing in the previous bison range of Badlands National Park.

+This repository also contains the files to run comparable simulations using only an STSM or only an ABM.

 ## Running the Models

+### Running just the STSM

+### Running just the ABM

+### Running the Coupled Model

-To run the model, first clone this repository and set the following three paths based on the organization of your computer.
+To run the coupled model, first clone this repository and set the following three paths based on the organization of your computer.
   1. At the top of the `ABM_STSM_BADL.R` script, modify the `nlPath` variable to reflect the path to the NetLogo binary on your computer.
   2. In the `ABM_STSM_BADL.ssim` SyncroSim library under Scenario Properties ->